soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 combine two *`Either`s with the same type for the `Left` constructor*.

 So what can we do if we have two functions that can return different errors?
-There are a few approaches, the most prominent ones are:
+There are a few approaches; the most prominent ones are:

 1. Make them return the same error type.
 Write an ADT that holds all possible error descriptions.
 This can work in some cases but isn't always ideal.
-   For example a user calling `parseDigit` shouldn't be forced to handle a possible case that the input might be an empty string
+   For example, a user calling `parseDigit` shouldn't be forced to handle a possible case that the input might be an empty string
 2. Use a specialized error type for each type, and when they are composed together, map the error type of each function to a more general error type.
 This can